-If you have read some of my other celebration posts such as my DIY Gender Reveal Party…on a Budget, you know I love a reason for crafts and DIY; therefore, I was so excited to start planning for his dinosaur birthday party back in April!
+If you have read some of my other celebration posts such as my DIY Gender Reveal Party, you know I love a reason for crafts and DIY; therefore, I was so excited to start planning for his dinosaur birthday party back in April!
 I always make sure I give myself a good two months to plan, and craft, however; I still find myself rushing to wrap up my never-ending list of ideas.

 Anyways, here are my DIY, as well as not DIY, ideas for a dinosaur-themed birthday party.
 Enjoy!

 *This site may contain affiliate links.
 To real the full disclosure, click here.